Hillingdon

 The raffle took place before the members transferred to the Café.

-After the break, Alan introduced our speaker, Jo Laurie who gave us a very interesting talk called "Tales from the Riverbank" which was all about the Thames Path.
+After the break, Alan introduced our speaker, Graham Horn who gave us a very interesting talk all about "The Isle of Wight - England in Miniature".

 Ann closed the meeting at 12pm.